Video lottery terminal: Canada

-The Ontario Lottery and Gaming Corporation (OLG), a long hold-out, introduced VLTs branded as "Tap 'N Play" (formerly "TapTix") in the mid-2010's.
-Unlike the VLTs in other Canadian jurisdictions, they are deployed at charity gaming centres rather than licensed establishments, and based on the outcomes of a bingo or pull-tab game, using slots as an entertainment display (similarly to "Class II" gaming devices used at some tribal casinos in the United States).
-OLG deployed the machines as part of a modernization program for Ontario's charity bingo halls; in turn, some of these halls rebranded themselves as gaming centres to emphasize the machines, and widen their appeal to young adult patrons who are not usually associated with bingo.

 The Moncton, New Brunswick-based Spielo has been heavily involved in the Canadian VLT market; it was acquired in 2004 by GTECH Corporation, which was in turn acquired by Lottomatica of Italy, which then acquired and merged with IGT in 2015.
 Alberta and the Atlantic Lottery both deployed modernizations to their VLT networks in the early-2010s, entering into supply deals with multiple gaming vendors, collectively including Aristocrat, and the present IGT (IGT, Spielo) and Scientific Games (Bally Technologies and WMS, now Light & Wonder).

 The Atlantic Lottery's VLT program has been subject to criticism, due to concerns from residents that the readily-accessible games exacerbate gambling addiction; in 2017, a class-action lawsuit against the ALC was certified in the Supreme Court of Newfoundland and Labrador, citing that the machines are "inherently deceptive, inherently addictive and inherently dangerous when used as intended", and were comparable to three-card monte—a con that is illegal under the Criminal Code.
 The plaintiffs sought damages equivalent to the ALC's alleged unlawful gains.
 In July 2020, the Supreme Court of Canada overturned a decision by the Court of Appeal of Newfoundland and Labrador that would have allowed the suit to move forward, ruling that the suit made insufficient arguments that VLTs were effectively equivalent to three-card monte.